We've been around for awhile. Here's the questions we hear most.

 - What is your minimum age?

-Our age limit for kids is usually 6 years old.
-There are some trips and times of the year where we do take down kids as young as 4 years old.
 There are certain water levels during the run-off season where we may raise our age limit.
 Please give us a call to discuss if you have more questions.

 - Is there an upper age limit?